segunak/SegunAkinyemi.com/docs/_pages/reading.md

 <style>
   @media (min-width: 768px) {
     #frieren {
-        width: 50%
+        width: 70%
     }
   }
 </style>

 Welcome to my reading corner!
-Here you can see what I'm currently reading, what's on my reading list, and the books I've enjoyed, all courtesy of [Goodreads](https://www.goodreads.com/user/show/39852937-segun).
+Here you can see what I'm currently reading, what's on my reading list, and the what I've read, all courtesy of [Goodreads](https://www.goodreads.com/user/show/39852937-segun).

-These are books that have had me feeling like:
+Among them, you'll find books that had me feeling like:

 <div class="meme-container">
   <div id="frieren" class="meme-wrapper">